travigd/documentation/projections/api.md

                       name: Name of the projection
                   </li>
                   <li>
-                      type: JS or Native. (js/native.
-At this time, only js is supported)
+                      type: JS or Native.
+(JavaScript or native.
+At this time, Event Store only supports JavaScript)
                   </li>
                   <li>
                       enabled: Enable the projection (true/false)